tympanix/angular-table-resize/README.md

 * **`rz-save`**
   Two-way-binding to boolean variable.
 Whether or not to save the column sizes in local storage (see [local storage](#local-storage)).
 Default is `true`.

+* **`rz-busy`**
+  Two-way-binding to boolean variable.
+As long as the value is true, the table will not be initialised.
+Can be used to postpone initialisation until other components has been initialised.
+Should only be used in special case scenarios.

 * **`rz-options`**
   Two-way-binding to an object literal with optional/additional options (see [options](#options))